mykelalvis/FT/Traveller/WORKING/Mongoose/The TkTk Convergence.md

 Whether or not you proceed from "The Tktk Convergence" to the next chapter in the story or not, the Dustbelt will never be the same after the events in this story, and your travellers play a big part in the event and where things go from here.

 If you look closely at Tktk while approaching from afar, you can see the planet's bristly spires jutting from its surface.
 The most magnificent of these, the “Grand Spires of Tktk” extend all the way into the vacuum of space.
 The spires, comprised of calcified metal and graphite, ascend many kilometers upward, the largest of which give the world a fuzzy or hairy appearance from close orbit.
-Some liken it to a Terran kiwi or coconut.
+Some liken it to a [[Terra|Terran]] kiwi or coconut.
 Also noticeable is the planet's oblong shape.
 Tktk is a flattened sphere, approximately 8% wider along its equatorial axis than its polar one.

 Tktk's thin and clingy atmosphere resides mostly in its numerous river valleys and cave systems, with a dusty taint that gives it a misty, fog-like appearance in places.
 When climbing Tktk's larger hills or mountains, the atmospheric pressure dissipates precipitously, necessitating an upgrade in breathing apparatus from filter mask to respirator.
 If travelling in the outback, it's wise to carry both.